rathee-19/Pylint-Pytest-Unittest/readme.md

 ## Score_analyzer_Pytest

-This project includes a script for analyzing student scores and its corresponding pytest test cases.
+It includes a script for analyzing student scores and its corresponding pytest test cases.

 ### Running Pytest